awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 ## Enable or disable diff based backend builds<a name="enable-diff-backend"></a>

-You can configure Amplify to use diff based backend builds using the `AMPLIFY_DIFF_BACKEND` environment variable\.
+You can configure Amplify Hosting to use diff based backend builds using the `AMPLIFY_DIFF_BACKEND` environment variable\.
 When you enable diff based backend builds, at the start of each build Amplify attempts to run a diff on the `amplify` folder in your repository\.
 If Amplify doesn't find any differences, it skips the backend build step, and doesn't update your backend resources\.
 If your project doesn't have an `amplify` folder in your repository, Amplify ignores the value of the `AMPLIFY_DIFF_BACKEND` environment variable\.

 If you currently have custom commands specified in the build settings of your backend phase, conditional backend builds won't work\.
 If you want those custom commands to run, you must move them to the frontend phase of your build settings in your app's `amplify.yml` file\.